 For a more efficient insulation approach, combine them with cardboard.

-- Foam Rectangle: Use these white foam sheets for faux flower arrangements, arts and crafts, building models, gift basket filler, custom party decor, or school projects
+- Foam Insulation Boards: Use this 6-pack of white foam sheets for faux flower arrangements, Halloween and Christmas decorations, arts and crafts, building models, gift basket filler, custom party...

-- For Any Occasion: Decorate the foam rectangle blocks to create one-of-a-kind centerpieces for an upcoming wedding, baby shower, engagement party, or birthday celebration
+- For Any Occasion: Decorate the foam rectangle boards to create one-of-a-kind centerpieces for an upcoming wedding, baby shower, engagement party, or birthday celebration

 Use styrofoam to insulate your chicken coop.

 Styrofoam is an excellent insulation material since it blocks out the cold temperature.
 It would keep your coop warm during the winter months.
 All you have to do now is pick it up from a nearby store.
 It’s even available at an art and craft or home improvement store.

 Glue down the panels on the roof and the four walls.
 Take note: Styrofoam is easily destructible.
 Your chickens may peck at it, causing impaction.
 Furthermore, they can disintegrate the substance.